 Liping Zhao recently wrote in the Journal of Biotechnology, “Humans are super organisms with two genomes, the genetically inherited human genome (25,000 genes) and the environmentally acquired human microbiome (over 1 million genes).”
 She also wrote that “In contrast to the human genome, the gene composition of the human microbiome is rather flexible and can be modulated by foods and drugs.”

 This cloud of cells described above also finds analogs in “machine cells” which are also distributed above and below the earth, where they regulate and feed human society.
 These machine cells are engineered and self-regulating systems that serve to support human existence.
 They are networked microprocessors, stoplights, hundreds of trillions of transistors in intelligent devices, and oil, water, and waste elimination subsystems.

-By looking closely at and thinking about our engineered human existence, we reveal a comfortable proto embryonic sac of chips and wires feeding into larger dendritic networks of 100,000-volt power towers and pulse-coded and frequency-modulated telephony and uplink satellites, all in the regulation of human needs.
-We cannot imagine the human animal surviving without our now symbiotic relationship with these engineered systems and our coevolved bacterial symbionts that regulate our lives.
+By looking closely at and thinking about our engineered human existence, we reveal a comfortable proto embryonic sack of chips and wires feeding into larger dendritic networks of 100,000-volt power towers and pulse-coded and frequency-modulated telephony and uplink satellites, all in the regulation of human needs.
+We cannot imagine the human-animal surviving without our now symbiotic relationship with these engineered systems and our coevolved bacterial symbionts that regulate our lives.

 LA MAISON d’AILLEURS, MUSEUM OF SCIENCE FICTION, UTOPIA & EXTRAORDINARY JOURNEYS Yverdon-les-Bains, Switzerland Sept-Mar 2010-11